dunamismax/swift/README.md

 ---

+## 🚀 Downloads

+To download the latest release of any application in this repository, please visit the official **[GitHub Releases](https://github.com/dunamismax/Swift/releases)** page.

+---

 ## Projects

 Below is a list of the projects contained within this repository.
 Click on a project to navigate to its dedicated directory and `README` file for more information.